Mount Scopus: Etymology

 The ridge of mountains east of ancient as well as modern Jerusalem offers the best views of the city, which it dominates.
 Since the main part of the ridge bears the name Mount of Olives, the name "lookout" was reserved for this peak to the northeast of the ancient city.
 Its name in many languages (Hebrew, Arabic, Greek and Latin) means "lookout."
 Scopus is a Latinisation of the Greek word for "watcher", skopos.
-Adding to the multi-layered meaning of the name, it is also said that in times in which the city's Roman or Byzantine authorities prohibited Jews from entering Jerusalem, they used to come and look at their former capital from this vantage point.

 The Hebrew name, Har HaTzofim, "Lookout Mountain", is not mentioned in the Hebrew Bible.
 It first appears in the form of the Greek "ὁ Σκοπός" (skopós) in the works of Josephus (The Jewish War 2.528; 5.67, 106, first century CE) in connection to Alexander the Great and the 70 CE Roman siege.
 He also writes that its ancient name was Sapha (Σάφα), which has led to a theory that the hills of Safa and Marwa near Mecca, which Muslim pilgrims walk or run between, were originally Scopus/Sapha and Mount Moriah, and the pilgrimage originally took place at Jerusalem.

 The Mishnah (third century CE) mentions "Tzofim" in relation to Jerusalem, but it is not at all certain that it means a particular location or rather any point from which the Temple can be seen.

 The ancient name Har Hatzofim or Mount Scopus has been affixed to this particular mountain and its peak in the 20th century without the certainty that it corresponds precisely to what Josephus had referred to as Mount Scopus.